-As for group activities, a new feature of the European Solidarity Corps will be to support volunteering teams.
-These activities will allow groups of 10 to 40 young volunteers from different participating countries to volunteer together on community service projects for a period between 2 weeks and 2 months.
-In these activities, European Solidarity Corps' volunteers will carry out tasks for a project over a short period of time (usually, but not exclusively, during holidays, breaks between study periods, transition from education to work, etc.).
-Despite their shorter duration, these activities will be valuable both for the individuals and for the communities benefitting from this service.
-Examples of the valuable work that can be accomplished even over a short period of time include: e.g. restoring cultural heritage damaged by natural disaster, catering for species threatened by extinction, organising educational activities in refugee camps, etc.
+As for group activities, the European Solidarity Corps supports volunteering teams.
+These activities allow groups of 10 to 40 young volunteers from different participating countries to volunteer together on community service projects for a period between two weeks and two months.
+In these activities, European Solidarity Corps' volunteers carry out tasks for a project over a short period of time (usually, but not exclusively, during holidays, breaks between study periods, transition from education to work, etc.).
+Despite their shorter duration, these activities are valuable both for the individuals and for the communities benefitting from this service.
+Examples of the valuable work that can be accomplished even over a short period of time include: for example restoring cultural heritage damaged by natural disaster, catering for species threatened by extinction, organising educational activities in refugee camps, etc.

-The advantages of this specific type of group activities compared to standard volunteering placements include the following:
+The advantages of this specific type of group activities compared to standard volunteering activities include the following:

-- volunteers will carry out the activity in group.
-This can be an incentive for youngsters who don't feel ready to embark into challenging experiences on their own; - the activity will be shorter in duration.
+- volunteers carry out the activity in a group.
+This can be an incentive for youngsters who don't feel ready to embark into challenging experiences on their own; - the activity is shorter in duration.
 This can foster the participation of those youngsters who cannot commit for a long period of time because of their studies or jobs but still want to be of help for the community.

-As a general rule, the duration of regular volunteering placements will range between a minimum of 2 months and a maximum of 12 months.
-In duly justified cases, notably in order to encourage the participation of young people with disabilities or disadvantaged backgrounds, short-term volunteering (2 weeks to 2 months) can be allowed.
+As a general rule, the duration of regular volunteering activities ranges between a minimum of two months and a maximum of 12 months.
+In duly justified cases, notably in order to encourage the participation of young people with disabilities or disadvantaged backgrounds, short-term volunteering (two weeks to two months) can be allowed.

-Volunteering teams will last for a period between 2 weeks and 2 months.
+Volunteering teams last for a period between two weeks and two months.

-Placements are offered by participating organisations holding a valid Quality Label to European Solidarity Corps participants, i.e. young people between 18 until 30 years who are nationals or legally residing in a participating country and have registered in the European Solidarity Corps portal.
+Activities are offered by participating organisations2 holding a valid Quality Label to European Solidarity Corps participants, i.e. young people between 183 until 30 years who are nationals or legally residing in some of the participating country and have registered in the European Solidarity Corps portal4.